renovatebot/renovate/docs/usage/configuration-options.md

 - `.renovaterc`
 - `package.json` _(within a `"renovate"` section)_

+Renovate always uses the config from the repository's default branch, even if that configuration specifies multiple `baseBranches`.
+Renovate does not read/override the config from within each base branch if present.

 Also, be sure to check out Renovate's [shareable config presets](/config-presets/) to save yourself from reinventing any wheels.

 If you have any questions about the below config options, or would like to get help/feedback about a config, please post it as an issue in [renovatebot/config-help](https://github.com/renovatebot/config-help) where we will do our best to answer your question.